rahi-lab/YeaZ-GUI/readme.md

 1. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 2. Clone this repository (`git clone https://github.com/rahi-lab/YeaZ-GUI`).
 3. In the command line, navigate to the folder where you cloned YeaZ-GUI (command `cd YeaZ-GUI`).
-4. In the command line, create a virtual environment with python 3.9 with the command `conda create -n YeaZ python=3.9`.
-5. Activate the environment using `conda activate YeaZ`.
-6. Install with the command `pip install -e .`.
-7. Install pytorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`

-    7.1.
-If you have macOS m1/m2 or a machine without GPU's, you need to install PyTorch for cpu. for more information visit https://pytorch.org/get-started/locally/
+4. Rnter the command `source install.sh` and follow the instructions.
+This will create a conda environment named YeaZ and install all the required packages including the YeaZ-toolbox package that stores the primary tools for tracking and analysis.

-8. Download weight files for neural network and put them in the yeaz/unet/weights folder.
+5. Download weight files for neural network and put them in the yeaz/unet/weights folder.

-    8.1.
+    5.1.
 Download the parameters for segmenting phase contrast images from: https://drive.google.com/file/d/1tcdl34Aq11mrPVlyu0Qd4rUigw_6948b.

-    8.2.
+    5.2.
 Download the parameters for segmenting bright-field images from: https://drive.google.com/file/d/1vnhkp54McM836yczh4F-YYJwPahbTsY0

-    8.3.
+    5.3.
 Download the parameters for segmenting fission images form: https://drive.google.com/file/d/1h_Wz2d3UY0jkGtMrhl32iEqbOQVXsmKS.

 ## Runnig the GUI